Hannalysis/Coding-Chronicles/README.md

 --- March 1st ---
 2025-03-01

-After finishing up this week's module in SoC on AI & Data, I started researching into JavaScript snippets, and recapped on certain aspects of Chrome's DevTools.
+After finishing up this week's module in SoC on AI & Data, I looked into utilising JavaScript snippets, and recapped on certain aspects of Chrome's DevTools.

 ------------